 The only downside is the WiFi was rather slow, so not a place to come and work.
 Other rooms include the Cavell Room, Pyramid Room, Tekarra Suite, Executive Loft, and Founders Room.

 Jasper, and the Canadian Rockies in general, are not a cheap place to visit.
 Accommodation can get very expensive, especially in the peak summer season.

 Pyramid Lake Resort offers rooms at $148 in the winter and $400 in the summer.
 Which, coming from someone who has struggled to find great Airbnbs in Jasper under $300, this is a great deal for the location!
 I know you’re thinking “that’s still expensive,” and I agree (which is why I vacation in Thailand often 🤪) but for the Canadian Rockies, the price isn’t mindblowing!

 There’s an On Site Restaurant and Hot Tub

 I’m going to end this Pyramid Lake Resort review with two important pieces of information.
 There’s a wonderfully reviewed restaurant and an outdoor hot tub here.

-The Pines Restaurant is located at the resort and is one of the only Jasper restaurants not in downtown Jasper.
-The Pines Restaurant is easily one of the most romantic places to eat in Jasper.
+Aalto is located at the resort and is one of the only Jasper restaurants not in downtown Jasper.
+Aalto is easily one of the most romantic places to eat in Jasper.
 Serving up breakfast, lunch (take away), and dinner, you can expect an intimate setting complete with dishes like Wilde Boar Pâté, Duck Confit, and Braised Alberta Venison.

 Reservations are recommended here!
 I loved that we could have dinner here without ever having to get in our car and could walk right from our room.